We are not following right economic policies: Swamy | Devdiscourse

 The country is not following the right economic policies, BJP leader Subramanian Swamy said here on Saturday.
 Prime Minister Narendra Modi has ushered in some good programs such as Make in India, but what is lacking is macroeconomic policies, the former Union minister said.

-Speaking at an event here, Swamy accused the country's first prime minister Jawaharlal Nehru of `imposing' the Soviet economic model on India which he said holding back the economy.
+Speaking at the World Hindu Economic Forum here, Swamy accused the country's first prime minister Jawaharlal Nehru of `imposing' the Soviet economic model on India which he said holding back the economy.
 "Today, if we follow the right economic policies -- I am sorry to say, we are not," he said.

 Modi was working hard on schemes and programs such as Make in India, Ujjwala and the campaign to stop open defecation, the BJP leader noted.
 "But they are all micro-economic measures.
 What the country needs is macro-economic policies and that we have not yet done.
 We will do it because we are facing some problem now, so serious thinking has begun," he added.